StrickVax/Vigenere-Cipher/README.md

 1.1

-# Future plans:
+# Task List:

-* Allow the program to take special characters
+- [ ] Allow the program to take special characters
-* Blacklist characters from being possible outputs
+- [ ] Blacklist characters from being possible outputs
-* Able to opt out of capital preservation
+- [ ] Able to opt out of capital preservation